codidact/docs/User-Help/GlobalTrustLevels.md

 ### Vote-to-hold

 Some questions might be off-topic, or unclear without additional information from the original poster.
-In these cases it's best to put a temporary hold on response until the original poster updates his work.
+In these cases it's best to put a temporary hold on response until the original poster updates the question.
 All holds will come with an explanation, and will be removed once the necessary edits are made.

 ### Direct edits